 Forestry One is a 1979 all wheel drive AM General 5 ton military surplus truck placed into service as Tanker Two in 2001.
 It was recently redesignated as Forestry One after the 1960 Power Wagon was removed from service due to mechanical problems.

-Forestry Two is a 1986 GMC 1 ton with a 220 gallon water tank and a 400 gallon per minute gasoline powered water pump mounted on a flatbed body.
-The truck itself was originally a Highway Department dump truck and was outfitted for Fire Department use in 1997.
-Hose reels, storage compartments, an extended front bumper, and an electric winch were also added to the truck by Fire Department personnel to complete its transformation to the fire service.
+Forestry Two is a 2016 Ford F450 1 ton with a 220 gallon water tank and a 400 gallon per minute gasoline powered water pump mounted on a flatbed body.
+This truck replaced a 1986 GMC Sierra that had originally been used by the Highway Department as a plow truck.
+The body, water tank, and pump were transferred onto the new truck by department personnel with help from the Highway Department.
 Forestry Two is first due for all brushfires and utility wire calls.

 Tanker Two is a 1986 all wheel drive AM General 5 ton military surplus truck placed into service as a forestry tanker in 2013.
 This unit was converted for fire service use by the members of the Brookfield Fire Department.
 A 1,200 gallon water tank, a gasoline powered water pump, hose reels, radios, lights, and a port-a-tank were installed.
 The truck was equipped using equipment from other vehicles and by utilizing a grant from the Massachusetts Department of Conservation & Recreation.
 Placing Tanker Two in service ended the practice of sending structural fire apparatus off road to fight brushfires.
 Fire Engines became stuck and were damaged while performing tasks that they were not designed to do.
 Tanker Two is able to provide a reliable supply of water to smaller forestry units operating at brushfires without committing engines to the scene.

 Squad 2: 2016 Ford Expedition assigned to the fire chief